 There are two options for building out a project: fixed bid or time and materials.
 Fixed bid is where you try to scope out a project and document everything the team is going to build, up front.
-While fixed bids are tempting, the bigger the project then the harder it will be to nail down an exact list of features for a total cost.
-Issues start to arise when parsing of the scope comes into play, i.e. does X and Y satisfy scope, or do we need to also do Z to satisfy scope.
+Fixed bids are tempting, but they tend to lead to arguments.
+Those arguments usually center around "Did we mean X or Y in our scope docs".
 The developers will also try to get done as fast as possible and will push back to not change scope.
-As a project owner, you will be looking to expand and change scope as you see the application in action and you start to use it.
+You will have ideas and want to expand and change scope as you see the application in action.
 As Mike Tyson said, no plans survive the first punch.

-A quality dev shop will give you an estimate and write user stories to work against.
-Estimations are just a guess and at the start of the project, developers and product owners have a lot of unanswered questions about the product.
-Working in an hourly fashion may seem scary, but it gives the product owner the flexibility to change their mind as they start using the software and learning what works.
-The product owner knows what the product should be, why limit an app based on an assumption made weeks or months before a team started writing the software?
+A quality dev shop will want to do time and materials.
+They charge an hourly rate, will give you an estimate and write user stories to work against.
+Estimations are a guess and at the start of the project, you and the development team have a lot of unanswered questions about the product.
+Working in an hourly fashion may seem scary, but it gives you the flexibility to change your mind as you use the app and start to learn what works.
+You know what the product should be...
+Why limit your app based on an assumption made weeks or months before a team started working on the complex app?

 What about bugs?

 No software is bug-free.
 You should run far away from any dev or dev shop that says otherwise.
 Sticking with the car analogy, it is very rare to have a new car out for a year and have no recalls on it.
-Humans are fallible, that should be accounted for in the development process.
-This is why we do automated testing and manual testing of applications.
-We want to find these bugs before they are added to production software.
+Humans are fallible, we should account for in the development process.
+This is why Kickstand does automated testing and manual testing of applications.
+We want to find these bugs before they ship to production or an App Store.

 You have an idea and you likely have a source of cash.
-Your top priority is to understand how much of your idea can be built and at what cost.
+Your top priority is to understand how much of your idea can be built and what is the total cost.
 The next step is to vet out the developer or dev shop you are talking to.
-Have they launched software?
+Have they launched software before?
 Can you talk to other app owners to see what the process was like for them?
 Have they ever had code audited?
 Ask them what processes they have in place to ensure code quality?
 Do they pair program, what kind of testing or QA work do they do?
 Do they have a weekly check-in where they show off working code?